April 29, 2025

 Image of Descript’s color correction tools in dashboard

-TikTok's current features don't allow you to edit TikTok videos or any of its subtitles or stickers once you posted.
-But don’t fret—you're not stuck if you want to make changes.
+TikTok gives you seven days to edit captions and descriptions after posting, but not the video content itself or any of its subtitles or stickers once posted.
+But don't fret—you're not stuck if you want to make changes.
 You can download your TikTok video, delete it from your account, and then upload a revised version.

 Captions are more than an afterthought—they're a crucial part of your TikTok videos.
 A well-crafted caption amplifies your message, engages your audience, and boosts your video's discoverability.
 Here's how to write and edit captions on TikTok.